-As at December 31, 2020, there were five producing wells, three offshore wells (SS-5, SS-9, SS-12) and two onshore wells (SS-10 and SS-11).
+As at December 31, 2021, there were five producing wells, three offshore wells (SS-5, SS-9, SS-12) and two onshore wells (SS-10 and SS-11).
 The SS-10 well drilled in 2007 was tied into the Songas Gas Facility in January 2011.
 The SS-11 well was completed in June 2012 and was tied into the Songas Gas Facility in September 2012.
 The SS-9, SS-5 and SS-7 wells were worked over as part of the Phase I development program in September/October and November 2015 respectively and were put back into production in October/November and December respectively 2015.
 The SS-7 well was subsequently shut-in in January 2019 due to excessive water production, and later in the year it was also identified as a source of sand production.
-The SS-11 well is tied into the Songas Gas Facility via the SS-3 offshore flowline, while the SS-10 well is tied into the same facility via the SS-4 flowline.
-In 2020, the Company undertook a flowline decoupling project to construct dedicated 6-inch flowlines for SS-10 and SS-11 wells.
-In 2021, at the next planned plant shut-down, these wells, via their dedicated flowlines, will be tied into the Songas Gas Facility, the wells are also tied into the NNGI, although currently aligned to the Songas Infrastructure.
+The SS-11 well was tied into the Songas Gas Facility via the SS-3 offshore flowline, and the SS-10 well was tied into the same facility via the SS-4 flowline.
+However, in 2020, the Company undertook a flowline decoupling project to construct dedicated 6-inch flowlines for SS-10 and SS-11 wells and are now tied in directly to the Songas Gas Facility.
+Well SS-11 is also tied into the NNGI, having the ability to dual flow to both NNGI and/or Songas Infrastructure depending on demand.
 The offshore well SS-12 was successfully completed in February 2016, encountering the top reservoir approximately 100 meters high to prognosis.
 It was tied into the NNGI in 2018 and started to flow gas to the NNGI in December 2018.